Edge Delta on Linux

 Upgrade the Fleet

-To upgrade the Fleet, you run the installation command that you previously used to first deploy the Fleet.
+To upgrade the Fleet, you can run the installation command that you previously used to first deploy the Fleet.
+A best practice is to uninstall the fleet completely before installing a new version but in most instances this is not required.

 Uninstall the Fleet